-Used primarily for sketches and wildlife paintings in the Renaissance the medium of watercolor has grown in popularity over the ages and been used by some of history’s greatest artists.
-In this course fit for participants at any skill level, artist Ellen Orseck will help you master techniques in watercolor such as transparency and opacity, flat and graduated wash, wet-on-wet, lifting and resists.
-You will also learn about the nature of various papers and brushes and will study examples of watercolor works by Winslow Homer, Georgia O’Keefe, Emil Nolde, Alice Neel, John Singer Sargent, Edward Hopper, Mary Cassatt, Wassily Kandinsky and others.
-This course will include a field trip to either an exhibition or artist’s studio.
+Originally used primarily for sketches and wildlife paintings in the Renaissance, the medium of watercolor has grown in popularity over the ages and been used by some of history’s greatest artists.
+Artist Ellen Orseck is your guide as you master techniques in watercolor such as transparency and opacity, flat and graduated wash, wet-on-wet, lifting and resists.
+Learn about the nature of various papers and brushes and study examples of watercolor works by Winslow Homer, Georgia O’Keeffe, Emil Nolde, Alice Neel, John Singer Sargent, Edward Hopper, Mary Cassatt, Wassily Kandinsky and others.
+This course includes a field trip to either an exhibit or an artist’s studio.
 (Participants are responsible for arranging their own transportation.
 All skill levels are welcome.

-Ellen Orseck is a Houston-based artist whose artwork has been exhibited across Houston and Texas, as well as in New York City and Lima, Peru.
+Ellen Orseck, M.A., is a Houston-based artist whose artwork has been exhibited across Houston and Texas, as well as in New York City and Lima, Peru.
 She has been awarded several commissions from state art councils, corporate collections and private patrons and was a finalist for The Hunting Prize.
-Ms. Orseck is represented by the Nicole Longnecker Gallery in Houston.
+Ms. Orseck is represented by Nicole Longnecker Gallery in Houston.
 Her education includes four years at the Glassell School of Art.
-Ms. Orseck holds an M.A. in painting from New York University and an M.A. in museum education from George Washington University.
+Ms. Orseck holds a master’s degree in painting from New York University and a master’s degree in museum education from George Washington University.